 - A. Patients presenting with psychiatric decompensation often have an organic etiology.
-Be suspicious for hypoglycemia, hypoxia, head injury, intoxication, or toxic ingestion. - B. Providers transporting a patient over his or her objections should reassure the patient.
+Be suspicious for hypoglycemia, hypoxia, head injury, intoxication, or toxic ingestion. - B. The Denver Metro EMS Medical Directors believe strongly that when a patient is assessed as a suicide risk or grave disability, the risk of patient abandonment is too high to allow these patients to refuse transport. - C. Providers transporting a patient over his or her objections should reassure the patient.
 The provider should strongly consider whether the patient may need restraint and/or sedation for safety.
 Beware of weapons.
 These patients can become combative.